 While the properties of mitragynine are morphine-like, the alkaloid is structurally and pharmacologically different from morphine (an opiate) and is not a member of the opioid family.

-Mitragynine can interact with the mu, kappa, and delta opioid receptors — activity that appears to be the driving factor behind its analgesic properties (Cinosi et al., 2015).
+Mitragynine can interact with the mu, kappa, and delta opioid receptors — activity that appears to be the driving factor behind its able to relieve physical pain (link to Wikipedia) properties (Cinosi et al., 2015).
 However, when compared to morphine, mitragynine shows a much higher affinity for the kappa and delta opioid receptors (Jayabalan et al., 2015).

 Should I Be Concerned About Mitragynine?

 As with anything kratom-related, your experience with mitragynine is entirely your own.
 As a result, it’s important to experiment with small doses to learn how your body reacts.